atodorov/qa-automation-python-selenium-101/session02/README.md

 ## Tasks & homework

-* Defined all solutions into a file named `solutions.py`
+* Implement all solutions into a file named `solutions.py`

 ### A + B

-* Defined a function which adds two integers together
+* Implement a function which adds two integers together
+* Signature

         def sum(a, b):
             pass